SystemsApproach/sdn/switch.rst

-Chapter 4:  White-Box Switches
+Chapter 4:  Bare-Metal Switches
 ===============================

-This chapter describes the white-box switches that provide the underlying hardware foundation for SDN.
+This chapter describes the bare-metal switches that provide the underlying hardware foundation for SDN.
 Our goal is not to give a detailed hardware schematic, but rather, to sketch enough of the design to appreciate the software stack that runs on top of it.
 Note